indranilia/sql-real-estate-database/README.md

 - D - changes persist from function to function.
 (NOTE:For testing purposes, the data is cleared upon initialization but this can be easily changed in `create.py`.)

-## HCs and LOs

-**algorithms** - I specified all my inputs and outputs and maintained clear, consistent steps all throughout.
-More details can be found in code comments.

-**communication** - I specified all doc strings and left comments for important bits.
-I clearly set my assumptions up for everything in this file.

-**sql** - I followed best practices like ACID transactions, Normal Forms, and index-based search.
-I chose SQLAlchemy for security, and to make use of the faker library so I could test large data sets at once.

-**testing** - While making use of existing libraries, I manually filter checked my entries.
-I generated lots of fake data for testing.
-While testing, for example, I found that my listing statuses weren't working properly, so I changed the code.